-- Highlights particular areas of the community that are likely candidates for commercial redevelopment activity and where the City, therefore, should concentrate its economic development efforts to ensure outcomes desired by Bellaire residents. - ✓ Anticipates the potential construction of a Bellaire-Uptown Transit Center planned introduction of METRO light rail service along Westpark at Bel north City limits and the implications for redevelopment opportunities Bellaire's north City limits closest to Uptown Houstona transit-oriented development scenario in the Bellaire Rail Station area. - Emphasizes the importance of both commercial development quality and attractive design of public infrastructure and streetscapes along Bellaire's major corridors as this is where first and lasting impressions of the community are formed. - ✓ In conjunction with Chapter 2, Land Use & Community Character, provides the basis for potential adjustments to the City's zoning strategy for its prime commercial areas and corridors.
+- Anticipates the potential construction of a Bellaire-Uptown Transit Center planned introduction of METRO light rail service along Westpark-at Bellaire's north City limits and the implications for redevelopment opportunities at Bellaire's north City limits closest to Uptown Houstona transit-oriented development seenario in the Bellaire Rail Station area. - Emphasizes the importance of both commercial development quality and attractive design of public infrastructure and streetscapes along Bellaire's major corridors as this is where first and lasting impressions of the community are formed. - In conjunction with Chapter 2, Land Use & Community Character, provides the basis for potential adjustments to the City's zoning strategy for its prime commercial areas and corridors.

 The purpose of this chapter is to consider the outlook for commercial development and redevelopment activity in Bellaire, both in terms of local community-serving needs, as well as in the context of broader Houston-area development trends.
-This includes consideration of strategic locations such as the "City Center" area (within new zoning districts CMUCCD 1 and UV-DCCD-2) and the new UV-T zoning district current "RDD" (Research, Development and Distribution district) area in north Bellaire, plus key corridors where the City's non-residential development has traditionally been focused.
+This includes consideration of strategic locations such as the "City Center" area (within new zoning districts CMUCCD-1 and UV-DCCD-2) and the new UV-T zoning districteurrent "RDD" (Research, Development and Distribution district) area in north Bellaire, plus key corridors where the City's non-residential development has traditionally been focused.
 This chapter serves to reinforce Chapter 2, Land Use & Community Character, by documenting the types of commercial development residents anticipate and would like to see in their community in the future-and where such development and redevelopment activity should be focused to ensure compatibility and protect the character of the "City of Homes."

 This chapter also addresses the City's role in encouraging and guiding desired development types and forms, in terms of preferred location, scale and quality design.
 This includes consideration of aesthetic treatments on both private development sites and within the public realm that can improve image and appearance along the community's major corridors (e.g., "context sensitive" roadway design, landscaping, signage, building and site design, and other amenities).
 Lastly, through the 2009 comprehensive planning process, this chapter pointed outaddresses the current need for a dedicated City staff or contract position focusing on ongoing economic development efforts in Bellaire and to interact with potential commercial development prospects.
 This was cited by noted Houston area development community representatives as one of various impediments to City Center redevelopment in a 2007 market study, which is also referenced further in this chapter.
 Since 2009 the City engaged a consultant to help assess Bellaire's approach to and explore its priorities for economic development.
-Based on that effort and as part of this Comprehensive Plan update in 2015, this plan recognizes that the City Manager and the Director of Development Services are primarily responsible for economic development as part of their overall duties and-in close collaboration with the Mayor and City Council-can speak on behalf of the City and advance its interests in this area.
+Based on that effort and as part of this Comprehensive Plan update in 2015, this plan recognizes that the City Manager and the Director of Development Services are primarily responsible for economic development as part of their overall duties and -in close collaboration with the Mayor and City Council-can speak on behalf of the City and advance its interests in this area.